leadedge/Spout2/SPOUTSDK/Examples/Openframeworks/msbuild.md

 A command window will open in that folder.
 - Now type in or copy/paste :

-MSBuild openframeworksLib.vcxproj -p:Configuration=RELEASE -p:Platform=x64
+<pre>MSBuild openframeworksLib.vcxproj -p:Configuration=RELEASE -p:Platform=x64</pre>

 - Enter to build.

 After the build is complete you should see "Build succeeded."\
-There may be warnings, but the important result is "0 Error(s)" Now the Openframeworks library is compiled.
+There may be warnings, but the important result is "0 Error(s)".\
-Close the console window.
+Now that the Openframeworks library is compiled, close the console window.

 ### Build the example